-The file pl_vect .m loads the data file and plots the profiles of $\overline{v_1'^2}$ at some x stations, the velocity vector field and a contour plot of velocity gradient $\partial \bar{v}1/\partial x_2$.
-Find two x_1 locations (vertical grid lines) where the $\overline{v_1'^2}$ stress have its minimum and maximum, respectively.
-One way to find these locations is to use the Matlab surf command.
+The files pl_vect.py, pl_vect.m loads the data file and plots the profiles of $\overline{v_1'^2}$ at some x stations, the velocity vector field and a contour plot of velocity gradient $\partial \bar{v}1/\partial x_2$.
+Choose two x_1 locations (vertical grid lines), one without recirculation (close to the left boundary, for example) and one grid line where there is a recirculation region.

 Assignment 1.1.
-Plot the stresses along vertical grid lines at these two locations using the Matlab command plot(x, y).
+Plot the stresses along vertical grid lines at these two locations using the Python plt.plot(x,y) or Matlab/Octave command plot(x,y).
 Please make sure that in your report the numbering on the axis and the text in the legend is large enough; you can use the command